Bye Portsmouth Office!

 I have a date set in my last week to allow me to feedback to the People and Learning team.
-I am going to have to make a PowerPoint to do that.

 So it has been a busy and productive week here!
 Last Friday after I wote my Blog post I went over our huge, very detailed spreadsheet with the other intern, also called Chloe! ( As you can imagine this is quite funny and creates a touch of confusion!)
 We came up with lists of errors in the data collection and searched the data again for evidence for my report.